jsuto/piler-examples/examples/backup-to-s3-bucket/README.md

 How to backup piler enterprise data to an S3 bucket

+The below script uploads the raw piler data files (both emails and attachments), and the mysql and sphinx databases.

+Pros:
+* Once you have everything restored you have a fully functional archive
+* No need for a time consuming reindex process

+Cons:
+* You need to upload the attachments data every time

 ## Prerequisites

 * Have an S3 compatible object store either in the cloud or using minio on premise